Skip to Main Content

 Mr. Corbitt has represented numerous clients in first- and second-level FEMA appeals and in arbitration proceedings before the CBCA.
 In response to an adverse FEMA determination, applicants are entitled to first and second appeals to challenge FEMA's decision.
 Mr. Corbitt has drafted more than 50 first and second appeals on behalf of clients nationwide to ensure clients are able to maximize federal reimbursement consistent with FEMA guidance.

 Congress amended the Stafford Act in 2018 to establish a separate arbitration process in lieu of a second appeal for events declared on or after January 1, 2016.
-Mr. Corbitt has participated in more than 20 arbitration proceedings, including drafting briefs, preparing witness testimony, cross-examining FEMA fact and expert witnesses, and presenting oral argument.
+Mr. Corbitt has participated in more than 20 arbitration proceedings, including drafting briefs, preparing witness testimony, cross-examining FEMA fact and expert witnesses, and presenting oral arguments.
 Mr. Corbitt's experience in administrative appeals and arbitrations ensure clients are well-positioned to respond to adverse FEMA determinations.

 • Reviewed emergency purchase orders, requests for proposals, contracts, procurement policies, and written standards of conduct for compliance with FEMA procurement regulations for a large city in Texas.